smp/AI_ML_Workshops/lab-3-Hands_on_with_Apache_MXNet/README.md

 ## Running MXNet on AWS

-AWS provides you with the Deep Learning AMI, available both for Amazon Linux and Ubuntu - simply search for __Deep Learning AMI__ for the operating system AMI of your choice when launching an EC2 instance - remember to select the **Amazon Linux**.
+AWS provides you with the Deep Learning AMI, available both for Amazon Linux and Ubuntu - simply search for __Deep Learning AMI__  when launching an EC2 instance, but just remember to select the **Amazon Linux**.
 This AMI comes pre-installed with many Deep Learning frameworks (MXNet included), as well as all the Nvidia tools and more.
 No plumbing needed.

 You can run this AMI either on a standard instance or on a GPU instance.
 If you want to train a model and don’t have a NVidia GPU on your machine your most inexpensive option with this AMI will be to use a *p2.xlarge* instance at $0.90 per hour.